sophon-ai-algo/examples/simple/ssd/cpp/cpp_ffmpeg_bmcv_bmrt/README.md

 # ffmpeg can support all common video codec
 # the output is in results with filename such as int8|fp32_dev_id_frame_id.jpg, you can use any picture tool to open it
+# only support bmodel batch size of 1
 ```